Non injectivity of the "hair" map: A non trivial element in the kernel of

 \section{A non trivial element in the kernel of $H$}

 \begin{theo} This non trivial element of $\A^R(\emptyset)$ is in the kernel of $H$:

-Thus $H$ is not injective. \end{theo} \begin{dem} This element is not zero because its bead degree zero part is just the opposite of the first element of corollary 2.
-Next see that
+Thus $H$ is not injective. \end{theo} \begin{dem} This element is not zero because its bead degree zero part is the opposite of the element $r.\Theta$ of Corollary \ref{C}.
+Then, one has

-but all these diagrams are zero because they contain the same diagram of the corollary 2. \end{dem}
+but all these diagrams are zero in $B(*)$ because they contain, as a sub-diagram, the element of $F_3$ of Corollary \ref{C}. \end{dem}

-\begin{Rq} The element of theorem 4 has a loop degree seventeen.\\ The hair map is evidently injective on the space of diagrams with bead degree zero.
-I don't know if it is still true in the other degree.\\ \end{Rq}
+\begin{Rq} The element of theorem \ref{T:main} has a loop degree seventeen. \\ The hair map is obviously injective on the space of diagrams with bead degree zero.
+I don't know if the same is true in other degrees. \\ \end{Rq}